nullifiedaccount3/stock-data/README.md

 To create a customer stock data driver
 - Create the new driver file in `src/Stock/Drivers`
-- Simply extend `StockServiceProvider` and implment the necessary methods
+- Simply extend `StockServiceProvider` and implement the necessary methods